Wolfking2015/SaccadeSelection/README.md

 # SaccadeSelection
-## The repository contains the SaccadeSelection function script,an example eyetrace dataset(EyeX, EyeY), and an example visualization script to illustrate how the function was applied.
+## The repository contains the SaccadeSelection function script (SelectSaccade.m),an example eyetrace dataset(EyeX, EyeY), and an example visualization script to illustrate how the function was applied (SaccadeSelectionExample).

 ### This SaccadeSelection Function is to get saccades interval and gaze interval from raw eye trace based on velocity (Check the program for more details)